-Franck Maillot, engineering and maintenance manager, has been working for Danone for eight years and is specialized in maintenance and performance.
+Franck Maillot, engineering and maintenance manager and early-user of mobile CMMS software Mobility Work, has been working for Danone for eight years and is specialized in maintenance and performance.
 Last year, he joined the team in charge of maintenance digitalization.
 His scope covers more than a hundred of Danone Waters’ plants, one of the group’s branch.

 We ultimately discovered Mobility Work by chance, by pure word of mouth: it was at an exhibition, and it immediately raised our interest.
 But before launching into it, we wanted to concretely see how it worked.
 So we visited the FMGC, one of Farinia Group’s major plants, where it was already implemented.

 Today, Danone is still using SAP PM as it is the group’s standard but we are looking to provide added value to maintenance, one thing that our current software doesn’t exactly allow us to do.